Tufted deer: Description

 The tufted deer is similar to a muntjac in appearance, but the longer necks and legs give it a slightly leaner appearance.
 The coat is coarse with short and stiff hairs, being almost black in the winter and chocolate brown in the summer.
 The lips, tip of the ears, and the underside of the tails are white.
 A tuft of horseshoe-shaped hair is present on the forehead and upper neck, being brown to black, and can be up to 17 cm long.

 Perhaps the most striking feature of this deer is the fang-like canines in the males of the species.
 These can grow up to 2.6 cm long, or longer in rare cases.

 The tufted deer is a small deer, but still larger than most muntjac species.
 It stands at 50–70 cm at the shoulder, and the weight varies from 17 to 30 kg.
 The tail is short at around 10 cm.
 The antler is only present in males and is extremely short, almost hidden by its long tuft of hair.

 Habitat and distribution

 The tufted deer is found mainly in China, where it occurs in the south from eastern coast to eastern Tibet.
 It is absent from the extreme south of the country.
 There are old records of this species in northeastern Myanmar, but recent surveys failed to find any, possibly due to the lack of surveys on the preferred habitat.

-The tufted deer inhabits high, damp forests at 500–4500 m above sea level, close to the tree line.
+Tufted deers are highly distributed animals where it overlaps in its distribution with other species like the Sambar.
+It inhabits high, damp forests at 500–4500 m above sea level, close to the tree line.
 It is found in both evergreen and deciduous forests with extensive understory and nearby freshwater supply.
-The availability of salt licks is also a positive factor to the presence of this animal.
+In places such as the Gongga Mountain National Nature Reserve.
+In this area, the plants and trees change as you go higher in altitude.
+This means that the plants at the lower part of the mountain are mostly subtropical, while the ones at higher parts of the mountain are those that can survive cold, harsh conditions such as snow.
+The tufted deer's preference for montane forests emphasizes its ability to live in regions with different temperature variation.
+Additionally, the availability of salt licks is also a positive factor to the presence of this animal.
 This deer is able to withstand minor human disturbances, and is occasionally found in cultivated lands.